1. Purposes and Scope

 • Secretary General: Manages all Federation activities, can preside in the President’s absence, and summons meetings.
 Oversees fund utilization with approvals.

-• Treasury Secretary: Manages financial policies and public debt.
+• Treasury Secretary: Manages financial policies, legal, banking and public debt.

 3.3 Additional Roles